DemetreShonia/HelicopterPhysics/Readme.md

 ## 📷 Overview

 The project showcases essential concepts in 3D physics, focusing on helicopter flight mechanics and realistic movement simulation.
-It features engine scripts that simulate real helicopter physics, including horsepower and other dynamics, all implemented in C# with a well-structured code architecture.
+It features engine and rotor scripts that simulate real helicopter physics, including horsepower and other dynamics, all implemented in C# with a well-structured code architecture.

 ## 📐 Features
 - Realistic helicopter controls